DisCoTec/discotec.github.io/2020/forte.md

 3. __"Journal First" papers__ (page limit: up to 2 pages, including references)

-   This is a new category, which aims at including published journal papers in the FORTE 2020 program.
+   This category aims at including published journal papers in the FORTE 2020 program.
 The objective is to offer FORTE attendees a richer program and further opportunities for interaction.

    Authors of published papers in high-quality journals can submit a proposal to present their journal paper in FORTE.
 The journal paper must adhere to the following four criteria: